Shoulder Pain

 What are the Causes of Shoulder Pain?

-Shoulder pain can be caused by a variety of factors, including injuries, overuse, and underlying medical conditions.
+Shoulder pain can be caused by various factors, including injuries, overuse and some medical conditions.

 • Rotator cuff injury: Damage to the muscles and tendons that stabilize the shoulder joint.